elsampsa/valkka-examples/docs/_build/html/_sources/cloud.rst.txt

 After obtaining the MP4 boxes, just use your imagination.
 You can send them over the internet using websockets, `gRRP <https://grpc.io/>`_, or any protocol of your choice.
 You can also dump them into an .mp4 file, and that file is understood by all media clients (just remember to cache and write the ftyp and moov packets in the beginning of the file).
-For creating a pipelines like that, please take a look [here](https://github.com/elsampsa/valkka-examples/tree/master/example_projects/basic).
+For creating a pipelines like that, please take a look `here <https://github.com/elsampsa/valkka-examples/tree/master/example_projects/basic>`_.

 To play live video in your browser, use `Media Source Extensions (MSEs) <https://www.w3.org/TR/media-source/>`_.
 Receive the MP4 boxes through a websocket and push them into the MSE API to achieve low-latency live video.